 - When disclosure of confidential information is required to prevent clear and imminent danger to the client or others

 - When a Career Counselor consults with another Career Counselor to obtain professional information or advice to assist in serving the career development needs of the client

 - When disclosure is required by law, including, but not limited to, court-ordered disclosure.

 When circumstances require disclosure of confidential information, only essential information will be revealed.
 To the extent possible, a client will be informed before confidential information is disclosed.

 The information recorded about you in the course of career counseling will be retained for three years from the date of your last appointment, and will thereafter be destroyed.

-Career counselors are required to conduct themselves in a professional manner.
-If you have any questions, concerns, or complaints regarding the conduct of any career counselor, you may contact Richard DelliVeneri, Director of Career Services at 303.458.3508 or Diane McSheehy, Dean of Student Life at 303.458.4086.
+Career Counselors are required to conduct themselves in a professional manner.
+If you have any questions, concerns, or complaints regarding the conduct of any Career Counselor, you may contact Brent Vogel, Director of the Center for Career and Professional Development at 303.458.3653 or Diane McSheehy, Dean of Student Life at 303.458.4086.